-Scandinavian interior design is known for its minimalistic and simplistic approach together with soft hues and an affection for nature.
+Scandinavian interior design is known for its warm and simplistic approach together with soft hues and an affection for nature.

-As touched on briefly above the Scandinavian decoration style is based on a philosophy on functional and simple designs.
+As touched on briefly above, the Scandinavian interior style is based on a philosophy on simple designs, functionality and emphasizing on a well lived life.
 A need for warm, light and airy spaces together with a closeness to nature and natural materials are important elements.

 Investing in natural materials like leather and wood of quality is common and can be seen in almost any home.
 A focus on quality over quantity is visible.
 And with that you will also see Scandinavian design companies bringing up topics like sustainability.

 Look at second hand stores and thrift markets for high quality wood pieces

 Scandinavian interior design characteristics and features

 Below you will find features and characteristics that are known to this interior style and that you can implement in your space.
 All to help you to get that oh so nice Scandinavian interior look and feel.

 Hopefully they will inspire…

 Keep simple clean lines